-Priority rank Criteria - Children in receipt of a Statement of special educational needs / Individual Development Plan (IDP) (statutory requirement for admission) 1.
+Priority rank Criteria - of a Statement of special educational needs / Individual needs / Individual needs / Individual needs / Individual 1.
 Looked after children or previously looked after children i.e. children that are in the care of or have previously been in the care of a local authority, will be afforded priority over those fulfilling points 2-4 below.
 (Please see section 10.0) 2.
 Children with exceptional medical circumstances, will be afforded priority over those fulfilling points 3-4 below (please see section 8.5) 3.
 Children who have relevant sibling in attendance at the preferred nursery (not main school) at the point of admission, will be afforded priority over those fulfilling point 4 below.
 (Please see section 8.6) 4.
 After applying the categories above, or should the school continue to be in a position of over-subscription in any of the above categories, priority will be based on closeness to the preferred school, measured using the shortest safe walking route.
 (Please see section 8.9)